WirisWernek/WirisWernek/README.md

 👋🏼 Helo!
 I'm happy to see you here, welcome to my GitHub.
 My name is Wiris Rafael J Wernek, i have eighteen years old, natural from Cachoeiro de Itapemirim, living Alegre-ES, I'm studying Analyze and Development of Systems.
 My study focus is DevOps, tools of infrastruture and cloud.

-- 🌱 I’m currently learning : Docker and Ruby
+- 🌱 I’m currently learning : Docker, Ansible and Go
 - 👯 I’m looking to collaborate on open source projetos
 - 🤔 I’m looking for help with Go and Ansible
 - 💬 Ask me about anything you want